Claim Compensation for a Road Traffic Accident in Birmingham

-At Personal Injury Claims Birmingham Limited, our Birmingham team we have many years of experience in pursuing claims for compensation for road traffic accidents.
+At Personal Injury Claims Birmingham, our team we have many years of experience in pursuing claims for compensation for road traffic accidents.
 Our expert personal injury solicitors** will be able to discern whether or not you were owed a duty of care, and how best to prove this with a view to achieving the best result for you.

 What is the likelihood of receiving compensation following a road traffic accident?

 If it can be shown that a road user breached the duty of care that they owed, the next aspect of any claim would understandably be the amount of compensation that can be expected.
 As a matter of law, everyone that drives on the roads is obliged to have ‘third party insurance’.
 This is a particular kind of insurance that will provide any compensation that is deemed necessary when a road user causes someone else to suffer an injury.

 The value of any compensation that will be awarded will almost always depend on the particular facts of the claim.
 Generally, ‘third party’ insurance will provide the necessary funds to repair a damaged vehicle or, if the vehicle is severely damaged and beyond repair, the insurance cover will normally provide the value of the car as compensation.
 Other aspects of an injury, e.g. pain and suffering, can also be included in a claim for compensation, but whether this is likely to be awarded will depend on the facts of your claim.